If you rely on a steady flow of clients to support and grow your business, then you need to network. It’s as simple as that!

 Now, to be clear, BNI is exactly what it claims to be.
 While the members of the two chapters I’ve been to seem to really like each other, they spend the entire meeting facilitating business referrals.
 Every week, every member goes around and reminds the room of what they do and who they need in their business.
 After each person speaks, the WHOLE ROOM shouts out part of their tagline.
 For example, I said, “I help therapists grow their practice so they can make more money” and the whole room hollered “HELP THERAPISTS MAKE MORE MONEY!” which is a classic NLP technique to facilitate behavior change and memory.

 Now here’s the kicker!
 After both BNI meetings, I had actual referrals come my way.
 I was blown away!
 BNI works.
-It’s expensive (see the sidebar), and a huge ongoing commitment ($100 a month!), but it seems to truly, genuinely, work.
-I’m thinking of joining a chapter in the fall, so if you want to visit, let me know.
-I’ll be happy to bring you as a guest. 🙂
+I cab costly (see the sidebar), and involves an commitment ($100 a month!), but it seems to truly, genuinely, work.

 Women Empowering Networking Group (WENG)